Chart Color Schemes

 Tweed Heads features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 61.0% of all households, including 19.3% couples with children, 29.3% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 39.0%, with lone person households at 34.3% and group households comprising 4.8%.
+Non-family households make up the remaining 39.0%, with lone person households at 34.3% and group households comprising 4.8%.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households